 A single owl broke the silence, its hooting echoing sadly through the cold night air.
 It signaled the beginning of the nocturnal world’s creatures venturing out for food.
 It doubled as a warning to those who live in the daylight to stay in hiding until the safety of the sun’s rays returned.

 Missy’s eyes opened slowly.
 As they focused they wandered to her lone window.
 Sitting on a branch of the tree outside her window was the solitary owl.
 Its piercing yellow eyes met Missy’s bright blue eyes.
 The owl’s stillness emphasized the stillness of the night.
 With one sudden move the owl spread his wings wide and flew into the night air.
-With no other sounds to fill the night Missy could hear the beating of the owl’s wings until he was far in the distance.
 He was off searching for any small creature brave enough to wander out in the open.
 There would be no hooting or sound of beating wings when the owl chose to become invisible.

 Missy slowly sat up and looked up at the full moon.
 Its light shone through the trees casting strange shadows onto the snow-covered earth.
 Though it looked barren there was an ethereal beauty to the land that brought a sense of calm to any who looked at it.

 There weren’t many chances to view these kinds of nights in Southern California, namely because it didn’t snow there.
 At least, not where she lived.
 It also rarely became the kind of cold that made even the plant life become still.
 It was the kind of cold that could be felt at every intake of breath, as though the air was laced with ice crystals.
 Only in the coldest of winters could these nights be found.

 Missy loved to tell those she knew in SoCal the reason she moved there was to escape the cold, but it was a lie.
 She missed the real winters.
 She missed the stillness it brought.